 Hans Neleman’s illustrious career has spanned 30 years.
-His visual instincts, coupled with artistic sophistication, have produced a serious body of work that is part of many private and public collections, including the permanent collections of the National Gallery of Australia, The Peabody Museum, Massachusetts and The Museum of Contemporary Art Lyon, France.
-His solo shows include Art Projects International, New York City, Schneider Gallery, Chicago, and Ricco Maresca Gallery, New York City.
+His visual instincts, coupled with artistic sophistication, have produced a serious body of work that is part of many private and public collections, including the permanent collections of the National Gallery of Australia, the Peabody Museum, Massachusetts, the Museum of Contemporary Art Lyon, France, the Saint Joseph Art Museum, Connecticut, and the Housatonic Museum of Art, Connecticut.
+His solo shows include Art Projects International, New York City, Schneider Gallery, Chicago, Ricco Maresca Gallery, New York City, and Anita Rogers Gallery, New York City.

 In the last three years Neleman’s artistic journey continued as he made a shift to painting and assemblage art.
 The transition of medium has resulted in the creation of exuberant mixed media works on canvas, wood, and aluminum signs.
 It ranges from two and three-dimensional work to installations.
 Neleman’s new artistic manifestations show his ability to create innovative original contemporary art based on years of artistic enquiry.